andyjakubowski/kingly-site/src/v1/tooling/devtool.md

 ---

 ## Install
 To install the extension, go to the Google Chrome Store, and search for *Courtesan* (or go [here](https://chrome.google.com/webstore/search/courtesan)), then click on *Add to Chrome*.
 The extension should work on all Chromium browsers.
-I do my tests with the [Brave browser](https://brave.com/) rather than Chrome.
+Tests are performed with the [Brave browser](https://brave.com/) rather than Chrome.

 ## Screenshot